05TharunKM/Samsung-PD-Training-/README.md

 </p>

   * In above report we can observe that set-up is  violating with the slack of '-0.0871' and  hold is met with slack of '0.015'.
-  * We can observe that cells with lower drive strength are offering huge increment(delay).
+  * We can observe that cells with lower drive strength are offering huge delay.
   * We can also observe that cells like core/U470 has huge capacitance which might be caused due to high fanout.
   * Attribute 'r' means rising signal and 'f' means falling signal to that particular pin.
   * Its possible to see this timing path in layout using gui of icc2_shell: